Cadasta/cadasta-docs/en/04-records.md

 To change the location types that you're using, [edit your questionnaire](08-XLSForms.md).

+#### Spatial Unit Quality {#spatial-unity-quality}

+> Need definitions for this section

+If you're using the standard questionnair for your data collection, you'll be asked to define your spatial unit quality using one of the following categories.
+Here's what they mean:

+* text
+* point
+* polygon-low
+* polygon-high

+#### Location Acquisition {#location-acquisition}

+> Need definitions for this section

+If you're using the standard questionnaire for your data collection, you'll be asked to define how your location was acquired.
+You can choose from one of the following categories:

+* CS
+* CA
+* GF
+* HS
+* IO
+* IN
+* LH
+* PF
+* RN
+* OT

 ### Location Relationships & Tenure Types

 #### Relationships {#relationships}